Basmalakh12/PHP-Course-2022/Notes/13_oop.md

  # OOP " Object Oriented Programming "

- Class :` represent atemplte consists of properties 'attributes' and method 'function' `
+ Class :` represent a templte consists of properties 'attributes' and method 'function' `

  Object :` is an instance of typical class `